lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-g-boa-lambda-lists.md

 The actions taken in the b and e cases were carefully chosen to allow the user to specify all possible behaviors.
-The **&aux** variables can be used to completely override the default initializations given in the body.
+The **&amp;aux** variables can be used to completely override the default initializations given in the body.